 Terminal 29 does not have a dedicated parking lot, but a free shuttle service will transport travelers from Palm Parking Garage to the terminal directly.

-Parking at Port Everglades for Princess Cruises
+Parking for Princess Cruises

-Parking at Port Everglades for Royal Caribbean
+Parking for Royal Caribbean

 Terminal 18 is one of the largest cruise terminals in the world and home to Royal Caribbean’s Oasis class vessels like Harmony of the Seas.
 These ships can carry over 6,500 passengers at maximum capacity so the terminal is specially built to handle large numbers of travelers.
 Secure parking is available at Parking Lot #18 and #19 which offer 1,000 spaces between the two of them.

-Parking at Port Everglades for Celebrity Cruises
+Parking for Celebrity Cruises

 Terminal 25 was built for some of the innovative Celebrity Edge class ship and is used by Celebrity Cruises for other ships in their fleet.
 The terminal was first unveiled in 2018 and was the first brand-designed terminal for the cruise line.
 Cruisers can park at Palm Parking Garage for this terminal.

-Parking at Port Everglades for Holland America
+Parking for Holland America

 Holland America’s exclusive terminal at Port Everglades is Terminal 26.
 The parking area to use for this terminal is the Palm Parking Garage which has 1,966 parking spaces and a short walk to the terminal.

-Can You Reserve Parking at Port Everglades?
+Can You Reserve Parking at the Port?

 Does Port Everglades Have Parking for the Disabled?